-Method used Changes Made Impact of Changes Continued development of our Instructors use these grids system to clarify assessment in to formulate course goals, individual courses: we created a to explain the coherence set of grids for each track in the of course sequences, and English major (Literature, Film, Writing, Creative Writing, to evaluate student work.
-Linguistics).
-These grids identify The English Department the skills and knowledge that created an Assessment students in each track should Committee to consider a attain, broken down by year. broad scale assessment of the major and/or its tracks, to supplement assessment of individual students and individual courses.
-Assessment of the Major as a Whole In Progress: Based on the pilot project, We are just completing the pilot the committee will present phase of this assessment project. its findings to the The English Department department and lead the assessment committee ran a test department in developing of the initial system using one a more comprehensive semester's capstone senior major assessment system. projects.
+Continued development of our Instructors use these system to clarify assessment in grids to formulate course individual courses: we created a set goals, to explain the of grids for each track in the English coherence of course major (Literature, Film, Writing, sequences, and to Creative Writing, Linguistics).
+These evaluate student work. grids identify the skills and The English Department knowledge that students in each created an Assessment track should attain, broken down by Committee to consider a year. broad scale assessment of the major and/or its tracks, to supplement assessment of individual students and individual courses.
+Assessment of the Major as a In Progress: Whole Based on the pilot project, the committee We are just completing the pilot phase of this assessment project. will present its findings to The English Department assessment the department and lead committee ran a test of the initial the department in system using one semester's developing a more capstone senior projects. comprehensive major assessment system.
 Whatever form this assessment system takes, it will involve using the track grids developed by each separate track in the department; the goals on these grids will be keyed to the Principles of Undergraduate Learning.